segorucu/resume-job-match/README.md

 Welcome to the Resume Job Match App!
 This application helps you find the best job opportunities by intelligently matching your resume with relevant job postings.

-Access the App Here: https://resume-job-match.onrender.com/
+Access the App Here: https://resume-job-match.onrender.com/ It takes two minutes to cold-start the app :(

 -----------------------------------